rien333/numbersense-vae/thesis/README.md

 class distribution by altering the amount of examples per class.
-However, class imbalance can not only be conceived of in terms of quantitative difference, but also as qualitative difference, whereby the relative importance of some class is (weighted?) higher than others (e.g. in classification relating to malignant tumors, misclassifying malignant examples as nonmalignant could be weighted more strongly, see ([**???**]{.citeproc-not-found data-reference-id="ref"})) Qualitive difference might be relevant to the SOS dataset, because examples with overlapping (i.e. multiple) objects make subitizing more difficult (see section X.X (\#hybrid), and previous results on subitizing show that some classes are more difficult to classify than others (J. Zhang, Ma, et al. 2016).
+However, class imbalance can not only be conceived of in terms of quantitative difference, but also as qualitative difference, whereby the relative importance of some class is weighted higher than others (e.g. in classification relating to malignant tumors, misclassifying malignant examples as nonmalignant could be weighted stonger than other misclassifications) Qualitive difference might be relevant to the SOS dataset, because examples with overlapping (i.e. multiple) objects make subitizing inherently more difficult (see section X.X (\#hybrid)), and previous results on subitizing show that some classes are more difficult to classify than others (J. Zhang, Ma, et al. 2016).

 1.  *Oversampling techniques* are a particularly well performing set of solutions to class imbalance.
 Oversampling alters the class